 2. From Commoditised to Value-Add

-Building on this ambition to increase customer engagement, the insurers of tomorrow will offer these tailored services and programs to each individual.
+Building on this ambition to increase customer engagement, the insurers of tomorrow will offer tailored services and programs to each individual.
 Customers will also be able to self-select what services they see value in to personalise their experience.

 3. Streamline the end-to-end customer experience